Kac-Rice inspired approach to non-Hermitian random matrices

-After demonstrating the utility of Eq.(\ref{Meta_Kac_Rice_right_eigenvec}) and its corollary Eq.(\ref{main_practical}) for studying the JPD involving {\it right} eigenvectors, a natural question that arises is if a somewhat similar relation exists for the joint empirical density involving both right and left eigenvectors corresponding to the same eigenvalue.
-The latter may be defined with respect to the Lebesgue measure $d^2zd^{2N}{\bf v}d^{2N}{\bf u}$ via
+After demonstrating the utility of Eq.(\ref{Meta_Kac_Rice_right_eigenvec}) and its corollary Eq.(\ref{main_practical}) for studying the Joint Probability Density involving {\it right} eigenvectors, a natural question that arises is if a somewhat similar relation exists for the JPD involving both right and left eigenvectors corresponding to the same eigenvalue.
+The corresponding Joint Empirical Density (JED) may be defined with respect to the Lebesgue measure $d^2zd^{2N}{\bf v}d^{2N}{\bf u}$ via assuming that both left- $\mathbf{u}_a$ and right $\mathbf{v}_a$ eigenvectors of $X$ are uniquely specified by appropriate conditions.
+The answer to this question is positive and is given by the following \begin{theorem} For a matrix $X$ with all distinct eigenvalues $z_a$ the JED Eq.(\ref{empir_right_left_eigenv}) with respect to the Lebesgue measure $d^2zd^{2N}{\bf v}d^{2N}{\bf u}$ can be represented via the following Kac-Rice-type expression: